College of Health Sciences

 The cost of a professional education varies, depending on many factors.
 In addition to tuition and fees, there are living and travel expenses, books, equipment and incidental expenses to be considered.
 For travel to clinical sites and other program requirements, a reliable automobile is required for the length of the program.

 A variety of financial assistance is available to students, such as student loans, scholarships, grants and work opportunities.
-Students interested in acquiring additional information or making application for financial assistance are urged to contact the University Office of Financial Aid Office at 215.780.1330 or email to firstname.lastname@example.org.
+Students interested in acquiring additional information or making application for financial assistance are urged to contact the University Financial Aid Office at 215.780.1330 or toll free at 800.824.6262 or by email email@example.com.

 Tuition 2014 – 2015